Agent Long-term Memory with Spring AI & Redis

 Step 1: Clone the repository

-git clone https://github.com/redis/redis-springboot-recipes.git cd redis-springboot-recipes/artificial-intelligence/agent-memory-with-spring-ai
+git clone https://github.com/redis/redis-springboot-recipes.git cd redis-springboot-recipes/artificial-intelligence/agent-long-term-memory-with-spring-ai

 Step 2: Configure your environment